ar1st0crat/NWaves/README.md

 ```

 The ```DiscreteSignal``` class is a wrapper around array of floats, since for most purposes 32bit precision is sufficient and leads to better performance in terms of speed and memory usage.
 However, alternative versions of functions dealing with double arrays are also available.
 For instance, filter design and analysis is done with double precision and filtering is carried out with single precision by default.
-See more in tutorial (*coming soon*).
+See more in [documentation](https://github.com/ar1st0crat/NWaves/wiki).

 ### Signal builders